Hon-Wong/EffectiveVideoLLM/README.md

-# EffectiveVideoLLM
+# ByteVideoLLM

-Welcome to the official repository for the upcoming work: EffectiveVideoLLM.
+Welcome to the official repository for the upcoming work: ByteVideoLLM.

 ## Overview
-EffectiveVideoLLM focuses on achieving a delicate balance between performance and token consumption in video llm.
+ByteVideoLLM focuses on achieving a delicate balance between performance and token consumption in video llm.

 ## What to Expect
 In the following weeks, we will be releasing the following components: